Pomax/are-we-flying/docs/index.md

 // Import our new constant...
 import { LEVEL_FLIGHT } from "./utils/constants.js";

-// ...and import the "fly level" code using our hot-reload
-// technique descript at the end of "part two", above. import url from "url";
+// ...and import the "fly level" code using our hot-reload technique import url from "url";
 const __dirname = url.fileURLToPath(new URL(".", import.meta.url));
 import { addReloadWatcher } from "./reload-watcher.js";